hackbg/fadroma/doc/docs/prelude.md

-# Writing a smart contract with Fadroma
+# Elements of Fadroma smart contracts

 CosmWasm contracts are simply WASM programs that run in a specific environment defined by the Cosmos runtime.
 This environment has the well-known blockchain